Adri-01/ParticleCollisions/README.md

 # ParticleCollisions
-A simple ellipse collision detection system for Processing (Java)
+A simple collision detection system for oblique spherical collusions in Processing (Java)